nickduck1/RWP/README.md

 - The only thing remaining in the Core is implementing the rendezvous_key search/find feature.
 (DONE)
 - Integrate the real server (not tserver.py), with the core (RRKDHT.py).

-Interrupted integration, Because Ive made a big mistake.
-(Easy fix, But working on it.
-May take time!)
+Interrupted integration, Because Ive made a mistake.
+(I've fixed the mistake and proof-tested it 3 times) but I'm still working on one last update!
-Broblem fixed, But the new implementation still has some bugs.
-So I'm still proof-testing it!!

 Note:
 It may take a while to be ready for real use (production), Because i have studies and AI is not that good in helping.